Electro Team: History

 In spring 1991 Ivana Ranilović left the duet Ilan & Ivana and finally joined ET under her artistic name Vanna.
 During the war they recorded a song "Molitva za mir" (A Prayer for Peace) which became a huge hit and one of the most popular patriotic songs.
-In July 1993, they released "Tek je 12 sati" (It's Only 12 O'clock), a tremendously successful hit which, a few years later, was proclaimed Croatian hit of the decade.
-The song also had a great video which at that time was known in public as the most expensive video in the country ever.
+In July 1993, they released "Tek je 12 sati" (It's Only 12 O'clock), a tremendously successful hit which, a few years later, was proclaimed the Croatian hit of the decade.
+The song also had a modern video which at that time was known in public as the most expensive video in the country ever.

-Second to None their second studio album, recorded in 1994 brought turn to eurodance with more famele vocals and became instant success.
+Second to None their second studio album, recorded in 1994 brought turn to eurodance with more lead female vocals and became an instant success.
 At that time Vanna comes to be considered the best Croatian dance singer and the album, which generated eight hit singles, was even more popular than the first one.
-The same year the band got the most important Croatian music award – Porin – for the best vocal performance and the best video.
+The same year the band won the most important Croatian music award – Porin – in the categories for the best group vocal performance and the best video.
 In 1995, they received a Porin for the best single of the year for the song "Da ti nisam bila dovoljna" (That I Wasn't Enough for You).

-Their third studio album Anno Domini (1996) sold more than 60,000 copies, while a single from the album "Ja ti priznajem" (I Confess to You) became a huge success.
-By 1998, the band held many concerts and they even became internationally famous.
+Their third studio album Anno Domini (1996) sold more than 60,000 copies, while the single from the album "Ja ti priznajem" (I Confess to You) became a huge success.
+By 1998, the band held many concerts and even became famous internationally.
 They set high standards in the production of videos, for which they got two Porin Awards.
 The same year Vanna and Darko Juranović D`Knock (then known as DáReal) left the band wanting to focus on their solo career.